DigitalPublishingToolkit/TOD18-Geoblocking/md/18HanchardMalaysia.md

 local popular genres, especially Bahasa-language horror and ghost dramas, as well as independent cinema.
-MovieGoGo, a startup which organises screenings of movies no longer in distribution based on online votes by enthusiasts,, recently facilitated the theatrical re-release of the acclaimed Malaysian film *Sepet* by Yasmin Ahmad, loved by many Malaysians as a major work of national cinema.
+MovieGoGo, a startup which organises screenings of movies no longer in distribution based on online votes by enthusiasts, recently facilitated the theatrical re-release of the acclaimed Malaysian film *Sepet* by Yasmin Ahmad, loved by many Malaysians as a major work of national cinema.
 The gala event, ten years after the original release date, was well-attended by movie lovers and